Is After The Event Insurance Worth Paying For?

 When should ATE insurance be purchased?

-Such cover can often be found attached to home and contents insurance, motor insurance, trade union membership and financial products such as credit cards and loans.
-Where possible, you can use any cover that you already have in place.
-In cases where there is no existing BTE or LEI, our solicitors will recommend a suitable ATE insurance policy for your claim.
+Such cover can often be found attached to home and contents, or motor insurance.
+Also through trade union membership and financial products such as credit cards and loans.
+Where possible, you can use this instead of ATE without any further cost.
+Furthermore, your no claims bonus should not be affected and renewal premiums should not increase.

 Who pays the cost of ATE insurance?

-If a solicitor is of the view that such cover is beneficial, it is the solicitor who will purchase an ATE insurance policy on behalf of the claimant if they do not already have a suitable alternative BTE or LEI cover in place.
+If a solicitor is of the view that ATE cover would be beneficial, it is they who will purchase it on behalf of the claimant.

 How much does ATE cover cost?